pixelmesh

 pixelmesh exists because coordination is invisible.

-Distributed systems power everything around us, yet we rarely see them behave as one.
-I wanted to explore what happens when infrastructure becomes visible when independent devices share time, share space, and render as a single surface.
+Distributed systems run beneath everything we use, yet we rarely see them behave as one.
+I wanted to find out what happens when infrastructure becomes visible: when independent devices share time, share space, and render as a single surface.

 This is not a product demo.
-It is an experiment in synchronisation, scale and emergent behaviour.
+It is an experiment in synchronisation, scale, and emergent behaviour, built solo and tested in front of real audiences.

 Built and designed by Adam Davis